Contest rules

 Winners receive the following payments :

-1st prize: EUR 5 000
+• 1st prize: EUR 5 000

-2nd prize: EUR 3 000
+• 2nd prize: EUR 3 000

-3rd prize: EUR 2 000
+• 3rd prize: EUR 2 000

 5. Notification of results

-The final decision concerning the 5 finalists will be published at the latest on 26st October 2025 on https://alpine-region.eu.
+The final decision concerning the 5 finalists will be published at the latest on 20th September 2026 on https://alpine-region.eu.

 All candidates will be informed by e-mail of the selection results of the jury.

-6. Evaluation Committee/Composition of the jury
+6. Evaluation Committee: composition of the jury

 The jury is composed of five members who perform their duties in their personal capacity and on the basis of their knowledge as representatives of their institutions.
 The members of the jury are selected on the basis of criteria such as their expertise in the Alpine region and their membership in institutions working on EUSALP.
-Geographical balance must be ensured.
+Geographical balance is ensured.

 They will be put in contact with the members of the EUSALP Action Groups for possible requests necessary for the decision-making process.